dusty-nv/jetson-inference/README.md

 ![Alt text](https://github.com/dusty-nv/jetson-inference/raw/master/docs/images/detectnet-digits-new-model-dog.png)

-### Testing DetectNet Model in DIGITS
+### Testing DetectNet Model Inference in DIGITS

 Leave the training job to run for a while, say 50 epochs, until the mAP (`Mean Average Precision`) plot begins to increase.
 Note that due to the way mAP is calculated by the DetectNet loss function, the scale of mAP isn't necessarily 0-100, and even an mAP between 5 and 10 may indicate the model is functional.
 With the size of the example COCO datasets we are using, it should take a couple hours training on a recent GPU before all 100 epochs are complete.

 ![Alt text](https://github.com/dusty-nv/jetson-inference/raw/master/docs/images/detectnet-digits-model-dog.png)

 At this point, we can try testing our new model's inference on some example images in DIGITS.
 On the same page as the plot above, scroll down under the `Trained Models` section.
-Set the `Visualization Model` to *Bounding Boxes* and under `Test a Single Image`, select an image to try (for example from the COCO validation set, `/coco/val/images/dog/000074.png`):
+Set the `Visualization Model` to *Bounding Boxes* and under `Test a Single Image`, select an image to try (for example, `/coco/val/images/dog/000074.png`):

 <img src="https://github.com/dusty-nv/jetson-inference/raw/master/docs/images/detectnet-digits-visualization-options-dog.png" width="350">